Gerald J. Tate: Writings

 His first book, Cappawhite, was released in 2006, and re-edited in 2009.
 Director Ron Howard was in talks with the author from 2007.
 It was hoped Cappawhite would be made into a movie.

-His second book, Beyond the Forest's Edge, was the follow-up, with both books winning Editors Choice, Book of the year Awards for 2007 & 2008 with Allbooks review of Panama City and Canada.
+His second book, Beyond the Forest's Edge, was the follow-up, with both books winning Editors Choice, Book of the year Awards for 2007 & 2008 with Allbooks review of Canada.
 He then brought out Hot Sand, Cool Sea, an anthology of short stories.
-His latest published book, From Sparta, was released on Oct 2009.
+His book From Sparta, was released on Oct 2009.
 From Sparta has been short-listed for Book of the year 2010 with Spinetinglers publishing.

-The final part of the Cappawhite trilogy, Dead Village was to be released sometime in 2010.
+The final part of the Cappawhite trilogy, Dead Village was published in 2011.
 He also has a short story in the published Spinetinglers anthology 2009, titled "When the Dead Call".

 He has also written a variety of children's stories which will be coming to publication soon.
 The Farmyard Buddy volumes will have a collection of a dozen safety stories for children aged 7–11.
 He also writes poetry, and has a collection of over 100 poems which he has released on the Authorsden site.